Kurt De Luis

-He previously played for the Manly Warringah Sea Eagles in the NRL.
+He previously played for the Manly Warringah Sea Eagles in the National Rugby League (NRL).

 Background

 De Luis played his junior football for the South Perth Lions in the Perth Rugby League before signing with the Townsville Stingers under 18s side.

 Playing career

 He then joined the Parramatta Eels under 20s and NSW Cup teams before linking up with the Blacktown Workers in 2019.

 In round 14 of the 2021 NRL season, De Luis made his first grade debut for Manly-Warringah against North Queensland.

 In November 2022, De Luis signed a contract to join Manly's arch-rivals North Sydney ahead of the 2023 season.

+On 24 September 2023, De Luis played for North Sydney in their 2023 NSW Cup grand final loss against South Sydney.

+On 29 September 2024, De Luis played for North Sydney in their NSW Cup Grand Final loss against Newtown.